 The FAA is issuing this AD because it evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.

 AD Requirements

-This AD requires initial and repetitive borescope inspections of the LPC IGV and the LPC R1 and, depending on the results of the inspections, replacement of the LPC.
+This AD requires initial and repetitive borescope inspections of the LPC R1 and, depending on the results of the inspections, replacement of the LPC.

 Interim Action